Occupational Employment and Wages in Columbus — May 2019

 |

-One occupational group-food preparation and serving related-was chosen to illustrate the diversity of data available for any of the 22 major occupational categories.
-Columbus had 12,160 jobs in food preparation and serving related occupations, accounting for 10.5 percent of local area employment, significantly higher than the 9.2-percent share nationally.
-The local average hourly wage for this occupational group was $10.29, significantly lower than the national wage of $12.82.
+One occupational group-production-was chosen to illustrate the diversity of data available for any of the 22 major occupational categories.
+Columbus had 9,360 jobs in production, accounting for 18.3 percent of local area employment, significantly higher than the 6.2-percent share nationally.
+The average hourly wage for this occupational group locally was $18.47, significantly below the national wage of $19.30.

-Some of the larger detailed occupations within the food preparation and serving related group included fast food and counter workers (4,830), waiters and waitresses (2,210), and first-line supervisors of food preparation and serving workers (1,090).
-Among the higher-paying jobs in this group were first-line supervisors of food preparation and serving workers, and institution and cafeteria cooks, with mean hourly wages of $14.91 and $13.21, respectively.
-At the lower end of the wage scale were dining room and cafeteria attendants and bartender helpers ($9.03) and fast food and counter workers ($9.30).
-(Detailed data for the food preparation and serving related occupations are presented in table 1; for a complete listing of detailed occupations available go to www.bls.gov/oes/current/oes_17980.htm.)
+Some of the larger detailed occupations within the production group included miscellaneous assemblers and fabricators (1,760), machinists (850), and inspectors, testers, sorters, samplers, and weighers (670).
+Among the higher-paying jobs in this group were first-line supervisors of production and operating workers and tool and die makers, with mean hourly wages of $34.70 and $23.86, respectively.
+At the lower end of the wage scale were bakers ($12.37) and laundry and dry-cleaning workers ($12.93).
+(Detailed data for the production occupations are presented in table 1; for a complete listing of detailed occupations available go to www.bls.gov/oes/current/oes_18020.htm.)

 Location quotients allow us to explore the occupational make-up of a metropolitan area by comparing the composition of jobs in an area relative to the national average.
 (See table 1.)
 For example, a location quotient of 2.0 indicates that an occupation accounts for twice the share of employment in the area than it does nationally.
-In the Columbus area, above-average concentrations of employment were found in few of the occupations within the food preparation and serving related group.
-For instance, fast food and counter workers were employed at 1.5 times the national rate in Columbus.
-Waiters and waitresses had a location quotient of 1.1 in Columbus, indicating that this particular occupation's local and national employment shares were similar.
+In the Columbus area, above-average concentrations of employment were found in many of the occupations within the production group.
+For instance, lathe and turning machine tool setters, operators, and tenders, metal and plastic were employed at 33.3 times the national rate in Columbus, and computer numerically controlled tool operators, at 6.9 times the U.S. average.

-These statistics are from the Occupational Employment Statistics (OES) survey, a federal-state cooperative program between BLS and State Workforce Agencies, in this case, the Georgia Department of Labor and the Alabama Department of Labor.
+These statistics are from the Occupational Employment Statistics (OES) survey, a federal-state cooperative program between BLS and State Workforce Agencies, in this case, the Indiana Department of Workforce Development.

 Changes to the Occupational Employment Statistics (OES) Data